marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-static-analysis.rst

   This diagnostic warns for paths through the code in which a value known to be NULL is dereferenced.

+  See `CWE-476: NULL Pointer Dereference <https://cwe.mitre.org/data/definitions/476.html>`_.

 .. option:: -Wanalyzer-null-dereference

   Default setting; overrides :option:`-Wno-analyzer-null-dereference`.

+.. option:: -Wno-analyzer-putenv-of-auto-var

+  This warning requires :option:`-fanalyzer`, which enables it; use :option:`-Wno-analyzer-possible-null-dereference` to disable it.

+  This diagnostic warns for paths through the code in which a call to ``putenv`` is passed a pointer to an automatic variable or an on-stack buffer.

+  See `POS34-C. Do not call putenv() with a pointer to an automatic variable as the argument <https://wiki.sei.cmu.edu/confluence/x/6NYxBQ>`_.

+.. option:: -Wanalyzer-putenv-of-auto-var

+  Default setting; overrides :option:`-Wno-analyzer-putenv-of-auto-var`.

 .. option:: -Wno-analyzer-shift-count-negative